 for investment purposes, to the Capital Appreciation and Income Component and up to 20% of the Portfolio’s net assets to

 the Managed Risk Component.
-The Adviser expects to further allocate approximately 75% of the Portfolio’s Capital Appreciation
+Wilshire expects to further allocate approximately 75% of the Portfolio’s Capital Appreciation

 and Income Component to Underlying Funds that hold primarily equity securities and 25% to Underlying Funds that hold primarily

-investment opportunities.
+fixed income securities.
 The Underlying Funds may invest up to 20% of net assets in unaffiliated ETFs.
-Modifications in the allocations
+Wilshire utilizes both qualitative

-the market.
-The Portfolio will include, but is not limited to, Underlying Funds that also employ an active investment style.
+in a variety of market environments.
+The Portfolio will include, but is not limited to, Underlying Funds that also employ an active

 The Underlying Funds’ investments

-focus on investments in medium to large capitalization companies; however, its investments are not limited to a particular capitalization
+will focus on investments in medium to large capitalization companies; however, its investments are not limited to a particular

-size.
-As a result of its investments in the Underlying Funds, the Portfolio indirectly invests principally in U.S. and non-U.S.
+capitalization size.
+As a result of its investments in the Underlying Funds, the Portfolio indirectly invests principally in U.S.

-equity and fixed income securities and derivatives.
-In addition, the Underlying Funds may invest in debt assets in lower quality
+and non-U.S. equity and fixed income securities and derivatives.
+In addition, the Underlying Funds may invest in debt assets in

-debt securities (rated Ba1 or below and BB+ or below by Nationally Recognized Statistical Rating Organizations designated by the
+lower quality debt securities (rated Ba1 or below and BB+ or below by Nationally Recognized Statistical Rating Organizations designated

 by the Underlying Funds’ adviser or unrated but determined to be of equivalent quality by the Underlying Funds’ adviser).